lgarest/fp-practice/README.md

 ![Node.js CI](https://github.com/lgarest/fp-practice/workflows/Node.js%20CI/badge.svg)

+## IMPORTANT: _This project is for educational purposes only_

-This project gathers fp practices seen across some online courses/books
+This project gathers FP practices and simple structures seen across some online functional programming courses/books.

+The aim of the project is to understand FP in js beyond the typical `.filter`, `.map` and `.reduce` Array methods

 Install dependencies